Spring 2022 WebCat Registration Dates

 Current undergraduate degree students

-Registrations are accepted through any of the following methods.
-Please contact The Business Office for questions.
+Registrations are accepted through any of the following methods:

 - Online: Students can register for courses through WebCat (for instructions see “How to Register through WebCat”).